-Land Use Assessment Period Noise Managem LAeq(15minute) (dE Internal External Rosehill Gardens Racecourse Stables 5 When in use - 60
+Land Use Assessment Period Noise Management Level LAeq(15minute) (dBA) Internal External Rosehill Gardens Racecourse Stables When in use - 60

-- Note 1: It is assumed that these receivers have windows partially open for ventilation which results in internal noise levels being around 10 dB - Note 2: It is assumed that these receivers have fixed windows which conservatively results in internal noise levels being around 20 dB lower than the external noise level. - Note 3: Adopted from AS2107. - Note 4: Adopted from Association of Australian Acoustical Consultants Guideline for Child Care Centre Acoustic Assessment. - Note 5: Adopted from the ICNG passive recreation.
+- Note 1: It is assumed that these receivers have windows partially open for ventilation which results in internal noise levels being around 10 dB lower than the external noise level. - Note 2: It is assumed that these receivers have fixed windows which conservatively results in internal noise levels being around 20 dB lower than the external noise level. - Note 3: Adopted from AS2107. - Note 4: Adopted from Association of Australian Acoustical Consultants Guideline for Child Care Centre Acoustic Assessment. - Note 5: Adopted from the ICNG passive recreation.